thelfer/MFrontGenericInterfaceSupport/docs/papers/joss/paper.md

 `MGIS` provides a function to integrate the constitutive equations at one integration point or on a set of integration points^[This strongly depends on the data structure chosen to store the internal state variables.].

-The integration of the constitutive equations at different integration points are usually independent: thus, when handling a set of integration points, `MGIS` can parallelize the integrations using a granularity chosen by the solver.
+The integration of the constitutive equations at different integration points are usually independent of each other; in other words, in most models the constitutive behaviour is local.
+Thus, when handling a set of integration points, `MGIS` can parallelize the integration calls using a granularity chosen by the solver.

 # Main language and available bindings